venkatateja111/coding-challenge2/README.md

 Extract this project in a new folder.

+1.  install the concurrently npm module on the server.

-In the outer  package.json file which belongs to server, user should do the following change.
+In the outer  package.json file which belongs to server, user should do the following changes.

-"start": "concurrently \"node app.js\" \"cd client && npm run start\""
+2.  "start": "concurrently \"node app.js\" \"cd client && npm run start\""

 users can search the json data according to their queries.